-The Zero 8X suspension is designed for soaking up larger potholes or drops off a sidewalk onto the street.
+The Zero 8X suspension is designed for soaking up larger potholes or drops off a curb.
 The disadvantage of the solid tires does show up in the ride quality — you tend to feel a lot more of the smaller bumps, especially at lower speeds.

 The suspension, which is pretty middle-of-the-road in terms of stiffness, is really optimized for keeping the scooter stable while riding fast.
 Like a performance suspension on a sports car, you will feel more of the road on the 8X.

-Because of the wider tires, you tend to get a more floating feeling.
-Making sharp turns on the scooter takes some getting used to; you have have to get used to the momentum of the scooter and learn to lean into sharp turns.
+Because of the wider tires and less rounded profile, you tend to get a more floating feeling.
+Making sharp turns on the scooter takes some getting used to; you have to get used to the momentum of the scooter and learn to lean into sharp corners.

 The Zero 8X, though a bit shorter and lighter than the Zero 10X, tips the scales at 72 lbs.
 Despite its significant weight, it folds compactly enough to store in some surprising places.

-To make it somewhat more portable and stowable, the 8X has both a folding stem and folding handlebars.
-Together, these shrink the scooter to 46.5 x 13.0 x 17.5 inches (118 x 33 x 44.5 cm) when folded — a much more compact size.
-For reference, a typical budget scooter without folding handlebars will be about 8 in (20 cm) shorter but have similar width and height.
+To make it somewhat more portable and stow-able, the 8X has both a folding stem and folding handlebars.
+Together, these shrink the scooter to 44 in by 14 in by 18 in when folded — a much more compact size.
+For reference, a typical budget scooter without folding handlebars will be about 2-inches shorter but have greater width and height.